metudjin/template-cmake-raylib/README.md

 # template-cmake-raylib

-## Information
 This is a C++23 template with CMake and Ninja as build system.
 It fetches raylib from GitHub and attaches to the project.

+## Information

 - The CMake minimum version is 3.31.
 - The C++ Version is set to C++23.
 - There is support for C++20 Modules.
-- Most of the templates is written in modern C++17 and above.
+- Most of the template is written in modern C++17 and above.

 ### File Structure
 ```text